 “This project is in a class of its own; . . . possibly the greatest single piece of scholarship on a Norfolk topic” in 250 years.

-So wrote the books editor of the Eastern Daily Press on 8 June 2013.
-Read more under the News pages.
+So writes the Books editor of the Eastern Daily Press.
+Read more under the Reviews pages.